 Skilled nursing care is a specific form of care performed by licensed nurses in a medical setting under the supervision of a qualified physician.
 Such settings may include hospitals, nursing homes, or assisted living facilities.
 This higher level of care requires advanced training and may consist of services from registered nurses (RNs) or licensed practical nurses (LPNs).
 Skilled nursing staff consisting of physical and occupational therapists are also typically included in the offerings of a skilled nursing program, as are certified nursing assistants.

-Skilled nursing is typically used for short-term rehabilitation to allow patients to improve their functioning and regain independence.
+Skilled nursing is typically used for short-term senior rehabilitation to allow patients to improve their functioning and regain independence.
 It can also help patients learn how to better take care of themselves in the face of their ongoing health challenges or prevent decline with some chronic conditions.
-The best skilled nursing programs take a well-rounded and integrative approach to care.
+The best programs take a well-rounded and integrative approach to care.
 This care category is highly regulated, with most programs governed by the U.S. Department of Health and Centers for Medicare and Medicaid Services.

 Overall, a patient who requires daily care for any health condition is qualified for skilled nursing care.
 Individuals who require ongoing medical care after an injury, rehabilitation or other highly effective medical treatment qualify for skilled nursing care.
 Those recovering from a stroke, a surgery, an accident or significant illness are typical skilled nursing facility patients.
 Patients in need of intensive wound care or those requiring physical and occupational therapy also qualify for skilled nursing facilities.
 Medicare pays for skilled nursing for those prescribed specialized treatment, medication, or equipment by a qualified physician when services are being provided in a Medicare-certified skilled nursing facility.